Care Leavers: a unique employability skillset

 Category: Student support services

 Care Leavers often have experience of adapting to new environments and situations.
 Some of these have been forced upon them, others are chosen.
-It is therefore a skill they have developed and may be less daunted by in a work situation, allowing them to adapt to new work environments quickly and efficiently.
+It's a skill that's likely to allow you to adapt to new work environments quickly and efficiently.

 Sarah Sterling, Employability & Careers Adviser